 The University has adopted a range of quality assurance procedures designed to ensure that its practices meet high standards and that the University’s distinctive vision is sustained.

 The University has sought and obtained accreditation from the Pontificia Accademia Tiberina, a Pontifical Academy in Rome, Italy, recognized by the Holy See.
-In addition, the University is accredited by the Commission on Accreditation of the Anglican Association of Colleges and Schools, which was established by the University’s parent church, the Apostolic Episcopal Church, as a means of assuring high standards in its educational provision.
+The University is also accredited by the Commission on Accreditation of the Anglican Association of Colleges and Schools, which was established by the University’s parent church, the Apostolic Episcopal Church, as a means of assuring high standards in its educational provision.
+The University holds further accreditations and recognitions.

 In addition, the University maintains a Quality Assurance Subcommittee, which includes senior officers of the University and which is empowered at the highest level to ensure quality delivery of the University’s offerings.